loafey/master-thesis/Thesis/Last_Last_todo.md

   (As discussed, you don't change the language, only the terms / expressions / etc. in the language.)
 *NOTE: I agree.
 This was something that we did with JP in a short meeting.
 If we had more time, we would discuss this further* 5.
 (20+21: I'll let this slip, but I think this indicates that the design is not finished.)

+*FIXED: You are correct.
+The box that is removed is a bug, it should still be there*
 6. 22a: No, not only the let is moving; you also get rid of a box.
 You start from t1 = 𝜆(𝑓, 𝑘). 𝑘(□𝜆𝑦. let □𝑓′ = 𝑓; 𝑓′(𝑦)) : *(□∼𝐴 ⊗ ∼(□∼𝐴))
   Note that k is applied to a box (with a lambda-expr inside).